310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki norsmile2 %}
 Yeah, but I don’t think we should stay away from it excessively like how Takamine is.
-It’s how you utilize the enormous power you’ve been bestowed that determines whether you’re a hero of justice or a villain.
+It’s how you utilize the enormous power you’ve been bestowed that determines whether you’re an ally of justice or a villain.

 I learned that from Kamen Rider.